|City/Town: • Fort Walton Beach

 Thomas Brooks was the grandson of John Thomas Brooks, the founder of Camp Walton, named after the Confederate outpost located there during the Civil War.
 The name was changed to Fort Walton in 1931.
 It was actually Dr. Beal who had the name changed to Fort Walton as he believed the area needed a more sophisticated name and lobbied for the change as early as 1918.

 Thomas Brooks leased 15 miles of gulf front land from the federal government which was later reduced to about two miles, leaving Brooks with the land just west of where the Gulfarium Marine Adventure Park is today.
 At first, a pier was built on the gulf side and two wooden towers were erected on U.S. 98 to attract visitors.
 These towers were destroyed by a hurricane in 1936 but the development retained the name “Tower Beach”.
-A casino and pavilion-dance hall was built alongside the initial ten cottages, which were later expanded to include about 60 cottages due to the success of the park.
+A casino and pavilion-dance hall were built alongside the initial ten cottages, which were later expanded to include about 60 cottages due to the success of the park.

 On March 7, 1942, a large fire destroyed a 110-room bathhouse, a cafe, four concession buildings, and the casino.
 None of the cottages were destroyed but the intense heat from the flames damaged the roofs of many of them.
 Much of the destruction was due in part to Pensacola’s refusal to send their fire brigade beyond the city’s limits.
 Eglin Air Force Base was able to send several pieces of equipment and men to the scene but by the time they arrived, the flames were out of control.
 Thomas Brooks estimated the damage between $25,000 and $30,000.
 Although the buildings were rebuilt, the business struggled throughout World War II as it grew difficult to acquire food, beverages, and other supplies.